Here’s our most frequently asked questions. If you can’t find the answer here just get in touch with us.

 • Depending on the season there’s a diverse mix of stunning seabirds that can be seen on the tours.
 Check out the Seabirds section to read more about the ‘Seabird Species’ we’ve seen to date as well as the ‘Seasons’ page which talks about the difference between tours in each season and the birds that could be encountered.

-We do our best to find as many seabirds on the day as possible, especially any speciality local seabirds.
-Please bear in mind that with seabird watching, like all bird watching, there’s no guarantee on what will be seen on any particular day as there’s a lot of factors that can dictate what happens on a day (calm vs windy etc).
+We do our best to find as many seabird species on the day as possible, especially any speciality local seabirds.
+Please bear in mind that with seabird watching, like all bird watching, we cannot guarantee which will be seen on any particular day as there’s a lot of factors that can dictate what happens on a day (calm vs windy etc).

 • Super close!
 We get amazing up-close encounters with lots of seabird species coming within metres of the boat either soaring around or settled on the water nearby.